 Presence of certain bacteria in the gut are strongly associated with colorectal cancer.
-This project is a sub-study within the Bowel Cancer Screening in Norway (BCSN) trial that aims to discover gut microbiota biomarkers for colorectal cancer screening.
+This project aims to discover gut microbiota biomarkers for colorectal cancer screening.

 NORCCAP (Norwegian Colorectal Cancer Prevention) is a randomized study on screening for colorectal cancer (CRC) and adenomatous polyps (potential precursor lesions for colorectal cancer).